 Your doctor may want to take some blood tests and check your heart and blood pressure from time to time.
-This helps to prevent unwanted side effects.
+This helps to prevent unwanted side effects

-Contact your doctor immediately if you or someone you know develop any of the following symptoms at any time during treatment with Tofranil:
+Contact your doctor immediately if you or someone you know develop any of the following symptoms at any time during treatment with Tolerade:

-- thoughts about suicide or dying
+- · Thoughts about suicide or dying

-- attempts to commit suicide
+- Attempts to commit suicide

-- · new or worse depression
+- New or worse depression

-- new or worse anxiety
+- New or worse anxiety

-- · feeling very agitated or restless
+- Feeling very agitated or restless

-- · panic attacks
+- · Panic attacks

-- difficulty sleeping (insomnia)
+- Difficulty sleeping (insomnia)

-- · new or worse irritability
+- New or worse irritability

-- acting aggressive, being angry, or violent acting on dangerous impulses
+- · Acting aggressive, being angry, or violent

+- Acting on dangerous impulses

-- an extreme increase in activity and talking
+- An extreme increase in activity and talking

-- other unusual changes in behaviour or mood.
+- other unusual changes in behaviour or mood

 Symptoms such as these may be associated with an increased risk of suicidal thinking and behaviour and must be taken seriously.
-Talk to your doctor or mental health professional if you have thoughts or talk about death or suicide; or thoughts or talk about self-harm or doing harm to others.

-Before having any surgery or emergency treatment, even a minor procedure, tell the doctor or dentist in charge that you are taking Tofranil or have been taking it within the last two weeks or so.
+Before having any surgery or emergency treatment, even a minor procedure, tell the doctor or dentist in charge that you are taking Tolerade or have been taking it within the last two weeks or so.